#1 Alternative to Meta Workplace.

 4. Low reach is a significant challenge facing intranets, as highlighted in a study conducted by the ZHAW.
 On average, the intranet only reaches around 50% of employees, with frontline workers being even less frequently reached.
 This issue arises because employees are responsible for actively seeking out new content by logging in and searching the intranet.
 If content is distributed indiscriminately without being tailored to specific target groups, it can lead to information overload, discouraging usage.
 A targeted approach to content distribution is essential to ensure that relevant information reaches the intended audience and encourages engagement with the intranet.

 This might explain why, as per the ZHAW study, only 50% of companies evaluate the implementation of an intranet.
 Conversations with our clients have also highlighted these challenges, with many opting for an employee app instead.
-The mobile version of a social intranet is often favored as it can be set up more swiftly and has better reach among frontline workers compared to a traditional desktop application.
-The flexibility and accessibility provided by an employee app make it an attractive alternative for organizations seeking effective internal communication and engagement solutions.
+The mobile version of a social intranet is often favoured as it can be set up more swiftly and has better reach among frontline workers compared to a traditional desktop application.
+The flexibility and accessibility provided by an employee app make it an attractive alternative for organisations seeking effective internal communication and engagement solutions.

 Intranet: a comparison of advantages and disadvantages

 Indeed, while no internal communication tool is without flaws, the preference for social intranets has shifted in recent times.
-Many organizations, including Flip customers, initially considered implementing an intranet but ultimately opted for an employee app.
+Many organisations, including Flip customers, initially considered implementing an intranet but ultimately opted for an employee app.
 This choice allows for better reach among employees who lack a PC workstation and requires fewer resources to maintain.
 Some companies have even made the decision to completely abolish their intranet, while others have chosen to integrate their intranet with an app and selectively deliver relevant intranet content to their operational employees.
-This approach reflects the evolving landscape of internal communication, where organizations are exploring different combinations and strategies to meet their specific needs and enhance employee engagement.
+This approach reflects the evolving landscape of internal communication, where organisations are exploring different combinations and strategies to meet their specific needs and enhance employee engagement.

 Employee app instead of intranet - can it work?